crosspeaksoftware/gravity-forms-email-blacklist/README.md

 ================
 ### Description

-Email Blacklist Add-on for Gravity Forms was built to help block submissions from users with generic or competitors email addresses.
-Prevent the user form viewing the form's Confirmation or Notifications and remove non qualified leads from being collected.
+The Email Blacklist Add-on for Gravity Forms was built to help block submissions from users with generic or competitors email addresses.
+Prevent the user from proccessing the form and prevent non-qualified leads from being collected.

-This plugin allows site admins to create a list of domains that if used in an email field on a Gravity Form will cause a validation error and block the submission.
-A default email blacklist and validation message can be created to use across all form email fields.
+This plugin allows site admins to create a list of domains that if used in an email field on a Gravity Form it will cause a validation error and block the submission.
+A default email blacklist and validation message can be created to use across all email fields.
 These default settings can be overridden on a per email field basis.

 Default settings can be added in the  'Forms' > 'Settings' > 'Email Blacklist'.
-To add settings to an individual email field just add one to the form and got to the 'Advanced Settings' tab.
+To add settings to an individual email field just add one to the form and go to the 'Advanced Settings' tab.

-This plugin works by blocking either indavidual email addresses (example: jsmith@gmail.com), email address domains (example: gmail.com), and/or, email address top-level domains (example: *.com).
+This plugin works by blocking either individual email addresses (ex. jsmith@gmail.com), email address domains (ex. gmail.com), and/or email address top-level domains (ex. *.com).

 ### Installation

 1. Search for and install the 'Gravity Forms Email Blacklist' OR Upload `gravity-forms-email-blacklist` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Navigate form the Dashboard to the 'Forms' > 'Settings' > 'Email Blacklist' to make sure it is installed.
+3. Navigate from the Dashboard to the 'Forms' > 'Settings' > 'Email Blacklist' to make sure it is installed.

 ### Screenshots